Revolutionize Your Remote Team with Transformational Leadership

 Another great quality of transformational leaders is their ability to motivate and inspire their workforce without micromanaging.
 Because they encourage accountability, they have faith that their employees can make sound decisions.
 Under this leadership style, staff members are given more room to be innovative.
 They are encouraged to look to the future and find out-of-the-box solutions to old problems.
 Mentor-mentee training programs can also prepare entry- and mid-level employees to become transformational leaders one day.

-How to Apply the Transformational Leadership Style to Your Company
+How to Apply the Transformational Leadership Style in a Remote Working Environment

 To put that into context, let’s look at this situation.
 A man came across two people digging a ditch.
 He asked one of them, “What are you doing?”
 The person answered, “What does it look like I’m doing?
 I’m digging a ditch!”
 Then, he asked the other person the same question, to which he responded, “I’m building a school.”